drunkfly/retrotoolkit/README.md

 sub-licensed, rented, transferred or otherwise made available for use.
 Please link to the page on fatcow.com if you would like to spread the word.

-Please note that Apache Ant included into source distribution uses the Apache 2 license which is incompatible with GNU GPL v2.
+Note that Apache Ant included into source distribution uses the Apache 2 license which is incompatible with GNU GPL v2.
 Apache Ant is only used during the compilation process as an external tool and is not included into the final distribution.